microsoft/microsoft-ui-xaml-specs/active/RadialGradientBrush/RadialGradientBrush.md

 For an example, see the introduction to the PasswordBox control (http://docs.microsoft.com/windows/uwp/design/controls-and-patterns/password-box). -->

+Paints an area with a radial gradient.

+Paints an area with a radial gradient.
+A focal point defines the beginning of the gradient, and an ellipse defines the end point of the gradient.
+Stops can be used to mark the points at which the gradient changes from one color to the next.

+RadialGradientBrush can be animated by changing the location and color of stops over time.

+## Is this the right control?

+Use **RadialGradientBrush** to create interest and depth through a non-linear application of color.

 # Examples
 <!-- Use this section to explain the features of the API, showing